andersjalevik/musikveckor/README.md

 # To create MEGA playlist

-1. Run `node songs2playlists.js` (requires a songs.json file to be present)
+Run `node songs2playlists.js` (requires a songs.json file to be present)

+# To get even more info!

+Run `node extendedsongs.js` (requires a songs.json file to be present and will produce an extendedsongs.csv with same info as songs.csv plus additional info)

 # To do: